How to Prepare For A Financial Audit

 Just remember that it’s important to not just go through the motions.
 When you find problems, create solutions that get implemented.
 Over time, your internal audits will get more and more effective and ingrained in your company culture.

-Conquering The Financial Audit Process
+Conclusion: Conquer The Financial Audit Process

 We’ve demonized the audit process in popular culture.
 Yet, while it’s far from a cakewalk, an audit doesn’t have to be all that bad.
 That is, of course, only true if you’re prepared.